preslavmihaylov/booknotes/system-design/understanding-distributed-systems/part05/README.md

 In both cases, we can emit individual counters or spans and have the backend aggregate them into more useful metrics/traces.

 # Manageability
+Operators use observability tools to understand the behavior of a system, but they also need a way to modify it without making any code changes.

+Examples - releasing a new version to production or changing the way a system behaves via a configuration change.

+An application generally depends on various configuration settings.
+Some affect its behavior (ie max cache size), others contain secrest (eg GCP credentials).
+Since these settings vary per environment, they shouldn't be hardcoded.

+To decouple the application from its configuration, you can use a dedicated store - eg AWS AppConfig or Azure App Configuration.

+The CD pipeline can read the configuration at deployment time & override your defaults for the specific environment.

+The drawback is that you can't change the configuration without redeploying the service.
+Alternatively, the configuration can be made to react to configuration changes by periodically re-reading the configuration and applying the changes.

+Once that's possible, new features can be released with feature flags you can toggle.
+This enables you to release a new build with a disabled feature at first and enable it later for eg a fraction of application users to build up confidence.

+The same mechanism can be used to implement A/B tests.

+# Summary
+Everyone who spends a few months in a team that operates a production system should be quite familiar with these topics.

+Although we all want to design new services, the majority of time is spent on maintaining existing ones - fixing bugs, adding new features, operating the service.

+In the author's opinion, the only way to become a better system designer is by embracing these maintenance activities.
+Aspire to make your systems easy to modify, extend and operate so that they can be easily maintained.

+This enables you to have a sixth-sense that enables you to critique the design of other services and ultimately you become a better systems designer.

+Take every chance you get to learn from production systems.
+Be on call.
+Participate in as many post-mortems as possible.
+Ask yourself - how could the incident have been avoided.

+These activities will pay off in the long-term way more than reading about the latest architectural trends.